Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 ![aws-elb.png] (/media/posts/terraform-aws-wso2-esb-docker-sample/aws-elb.png)

-And with the public DNS for the ec2 instance we can check if the [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) admin console is running (user and password are the default admin/admin)
+Using the public DNS for the ec2 instance we can check if the [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) admin console is running (user and password are the default admin/admin)

 ![logs] (/media/posts/terraform-aws-wso2-esb-docker-sample/wso2-esb-console.png)

 ### Execute a client for the service:

-As we are using the samples from WSO2, it's possible to use the sample client.
+As we are using the **[samples](https://docs.wso2.com/display/ESB481/Samples)** from WSO2 ESB, it's possible to use the **[sample client](https://docs.wso2.com/display/ESB481/Using+the+Sample+Clients)**.
 It can be executed in our local system, and will demonstrate if all the infrastructure is correctly working.

 In local can be also executed with [Docker](https://www.docker.com/), using the script **/wso2-esb/run-client.sh**: